lochsh/get-rusty/notes.md

 Garbage collection achieves this management by periodically checking memory to find unused objects, releasing their associated resources and memory.

-Garbage collection basically eliminates double frees, dangling pointers, and some memory leaks.
+Garbage collection eliminates double frees, dangling pointers, and most memory leaks.
 Important achievements!
-But GC does this at an overhead, at the expense of resources, performance and predictability.
+But GC does this at the expense of resources, performance and predictability.

 So, how does Rust achieve memory safety without this overhead?